szldmgy/BlackBoxOptimizer/readme.md

 		- choose type 'Boolean'

-		- check the checkboy for set default value to true
+		- choose the starting value

 	- to add an function param

 		- choose type 'Function'

-		- specify the formule generating the series of values (in js style).
+		- specify the formula generating the series of values (in js style).
 For now the system handles one variable in the formula, that should be marked with '$'.
 That means that any string starting with an '$' will be replaced by a natural value at evaluation ('$foo' and '$bar' will. be handled as one variable).
 Formula type now generates a series of numbers computed from '[0,1,2,..]' using the formula.

 			example: 	'1/$alma' will generate a series of '[INFINITY ,1 ,1/2 ,1/3 , ... ]'